NautilusTrader

 Requirements:

-• All data must be sorted and synced to the internal iterator before calling run().
+• All data must be sorted before calling run().

-• When using sort=False, you must call sort_data() or add more data with sort=True before running.
+• When using sort=False, you must call sort_data() before running.

-• The engine validates this requirement and raises RuntimeError if violated.
+• The engine validates this and raises RuntimeError if unsorted data is detected.

 Safety guarantees: